TheCandidStartup/TheCandidStartup.github.io/_drafts/custom-fields-normalized-relational-database-grid-view.md

   FROM date_attribute GROUP BY issue;
 ```

 This query groups together the date attribute rows for each issue and aggregates them.
-A [CASE](https://www.postgresql.org/docs/15/functions-conditional.html#FUNCTIONS-CASE) statement is used to define the contents of each column by returning only values that match a specific attribute definition.
+A [CASE](https://www.postgresql.org/docs/15/functions-conditional.html#FUNCTIONS-CASE) statement is used to define the contents of each result column by returning only values that match a specific attribute definition.
 Finally, the aggregate function MAX is used to combine the returned values for each column into one.
 The input to MAX in each case is a single value for the matching attribute and NULLs for the others.

 The overall result is